Writing WOMEN

 To personal, ancestral & archetypal Wisdom

-and culturally informed journey for anyone who wants to write about the embodied and socialized experiences of being a woman—both in our own time and in history.
-Our focus will be on women’s experiences and insights now, in our ancestral lines, and in our cultural and archetypal programming.
+is for anyone who wants to write about the embodied and socialized experiences of being a woman—both in our own time and in history.
+Our focus will be on women’s experiences now, in our ancestral lines, and in our cultural and archetypal programming.
 As we write through these lenses, we will articulate our truths, we will name and clear female pain, and we will tap into wellsprings of strength.
 Each class session will combine guided meditations with writing prompts that will help you to generate new work, clarify your existing projects, and access the specific healing insights that only writing can provide.
-Weekly lessons will be accompanied by optional assignments and curated readings that will put your work into conversation with women writers across time and cultures.
+Weekly lessons will be accompanied by optional assignments and curated readings that will put your work into conversation with other writers and cultures.
 All class sessions will be recorded, and the content will be available after the course closes, so you can attend with the group or move at your own pace.
 A sharing space will allow you to give and receive encouragement on works in progress, but sharing will be optional.
 The class will meet on Thursdays for 80 minutes, with an optional breakout room after each session for additional sharing.
-All women are welcome in this class, including, of course, queer women, trans folks, and women who feel the constrictions of being labeled with a single gender.
+All women are welcome in this class, including queer women, trans folks, and women who feel the constrictions of being labeled with a single gender.

 I have published five books, including Mary is a River, a finalist for the National Poetry Series written in the voice of Mary Magdalene, and Benjamin Banneker and Us: Eleven Generations of an American Family.
 This book of ancestral nonfiction was chosen as a Best Book of 2023 by The New Yorker, and an Editor’s Pick by The New York Times.
 I am currently finishing a book about my female ancestors and the creative processes specific to women.
-I have taught creative writing at Northwestern University for 20 years and have developed writing workshops through Ancestral Medicine, the Urban League, After School Matters, the Pacific Northwest College of Art, and Gallery 37.
-I love to inspire people to write the work that only they can write.
-My students have gone on to publish successful books, and to fulfill themselves with creative careers.
+I have taught creative writing at Northwestern University for 20 years and have developed writing workshops through groups including Ancestral Medicine, the Urban League, Pacific Northwest College of Art, and Gallery 37.
 I have also meditated for more than 20+ years, with a special focus on clairvoyance, clairaudience, divination, and ancestral healing.
 These practices of writing and meditation combine in my teaching.
 I love to share my methods for fulfilling our creative potential.

-A sentence or two about what you/ she hopes to gain from this class.
+A sentence or two about what you/ she hopes to gain from this class, including any existing project.

-Winners will be announced on our website and socials (or kept anonymous if they prefer.)
+Winners will be announced on my website and socials (or kept anonymous if they prefer.)

-An 8-week online course for women to free your writing and unlock new channels of insight.
+An 8-week online course to free your writing and unlock new channels of insight.

 Thursdays, beginning October 2.